-A number of clinical and preclinical programs are in development featuring our tetravalent bispecific ICE® (innate cell engager) molecules based on the ROCK® (Redirected Optimized Cell Killing) platform, and have already shown a favorable safety profile and promising signs of therapeutic efficacy.
+A number of clinical programs are in development featuring our tetravalent bispecific ICE® (innate cell engager) molecules based on the ROCK® (Redirected Optimized Cell Killing) platform, and have already shown a favorable safety profile and promising signs of therapeutic efficacy.

 Innate Cell Engagers